 We now have a generating set for $C^0(\rho)$ consisting of these lifted generators together with $\rho$.
-The lifted relations are R1 through R5, which have the same numbers as the corresponding relations in Proposition \ref{p:JW}.
-A direct calculation shows that $\rho$ only shows up in R5.
-Since $\rho$ is central, the conjugation relations are simply the commutation rules R6.
-As the left hand term in this exact sequence is simply the infinite cyclic group generated by $\rho$, there are no kernel relations.
+The lifted relators are R1 through R5, which have (roughly) the same numbers as the corresponding relators in Proposition \ref{p:JW}.
+A direct inspection shows that $\rho$ only appears in R5.
+Since $\rho$ is central, the conjugation relators are simply the commutation rules R6.
+As the left hand term in this exact sequence is simply the infinite cyclic group generated by $\rho$, there are no kernel relators.